Platform

 The growth in streaming platforms and connected TV programming inversely follows the decline of cable TV and set-top box users.
 With more options to view just the content they want, consumers are “cutting the cord” and moving online.
 By 2026, more than 80 million households will be cord-cutters.
 And most cord-cutters say they don’t miss anything about cable TV.
 Especially among young audiences, traditional linear TV viewership is no longer where advertisers should look to reach their audiences.

-That being said, the delta is expected to narrow and by 2027, CTV spending will be nearly 80% of traditional TV spending.
-Brands looking to capture growing audiences, precisely target, avoid ad fatigue and see more immediate results are moving their spending to CTV.
+That being said, the delta is expected to narrow, and by 2027, CTV spending will be nearly 80% of traditional TV spending.
+Brands looking to capture growing audiences, precisely target, avoid ad fatigue, and see more immediate results are moving their spending to CTV.

 The Rise of Connected TV

 Connected TV devices began to appear in the early 2000s.
-In the last 10 years, adoption of the platform has grown exponentially.
+In the last 10 years, the adoption of the platform has grown exponentially.
 With access to streaming services (Netflix, Hulu, Disney+), online video platforms (YouTube, Vimeo, TikTok), as well as internet-based live TV (YouTubeTV, Fubo, DirecTV Stream), CTV just offers more value for viewers.
 That’s why, in 2020, connected TVs accounted for 79% of all flat-screen TV sales worldwide.

 Key Features of Connected TV Advertising

-CTV ads also exist in several distinct formats including video ads, display/banner ads, and sponsored content.
+CTV ads also exist in several distinct formats, including video ads, display/banner ads, and sponsored content.
 They can include clear calls-to-action and links that drive direct responses.
 They don’t rely on commercial breaks to serve viewers ads like most linear TV ads do.

-With precision advertising, your CTV ads can become part of a cohesive advertising journey driving your customers from awareness to purchase.
+With precision advertising, your CTV ads can become part of a cohesive advertising journey, driving your customers from awareness to purchase.

 Adapting to the New Advertising Landscape